troe27/UU-NGS02/docs/index.md

 ### Task2
 Have a look at the VCF as a graphical representation/heatmap.
-Since it is bit tricky to plot and display figures on Rackham when you are just starting out, we have created the figure and added it below.
+Since it is bit tricky to plot and display figures on Pelle when you are just starting out, we have created the figure and added it below.
 If you are curious, you can look at the code that created it in detail [here](UU_NGS_heatmap.html).
 (It is annotated, but in Python).

 ![heatmap](figures/heatmap_full.png)